Therapy Services

 Theraplay® is a child and family treatment designed to enhance attachment, self-esteem, trust in others, and joyful engagement.
 It is based on the natural patterns of healthy interaction between parent and child, and is personal, physical, and fun.
 Theraplay® interactions focus on four essential qualities found in parent–child relationships: structure, engagement, nurture, and challenge.

-Theraplay® sessions create an active and emotional connection between the child and parents, resulting in a change to the child’s internal working model — a shift in how the child views themselves, enhancing self-worth and enabling them to perceive themselves as lovable and capable of forming positive, rewarding relationships.
+Theraplay® What to expect: create an active and emotional connection between the child and parents, resulting in a change to the child’s internal working model — a shift in how the child views themselves, enhancing self-worth and enabling them to perceive themselves as lovable and capable of forming positive, rewarding relationships.
 Fun activities are used throughout, primarily through play-based interactions.

 Various kinds of touch are essential in Theraplay® treatment.
 Touch is a normal, healthy part of all parent–child interaction and is very important for the healthy development of all children.
 Theraplay® touch is playful, engaging, and present in many of the surprising and delightful activities.
 It is nurturing in caregiving; organising and modulating in structuring activities; and it is used to support or guide the child during more challenging tasks.